Cyclist whose career nearly ended following collision27 Jul 2020 | Laura Swaine

 Bradley’s solicitor Laura Swaine, a specialist cycling accident solicitor at Osbornes Law, said: “This horrendous crash that was no fault of his own has fundamentally changed my client’s life.
 Not only did he suffer the physical and mental scars from the accident, he also lost his job.
 We are pleased that the driver’s insurers have admitted liability, as all my client wants, is for this legal action to be resolved so that he can rebuild his life.”

-The story was covered in the Evening Standard, on 27th July.
+The story was covered in the Evening Standard, on the 27th of July.
 You can read the full article here

 Osbornes specialise in helping individuals who have been involved in a cycling collision.
 The firm is the legal partner to the London Cycling Campaign and its members.